Mixture priors for replication studies: Hypothesis testing

 Consequently, for finite $\tau^2$ and $\sigma^2_o$, the Bayes factor is bounded and cannot converge to either zero or $+\infty$.
 However, if the original standard error $\sigma_o$ also approaches zero, the Bayes factor in (\ref{eqn:7}) behaves differently.
 In this case, the Bayes factor approaches

 where $\delta_{\hat{\theta}_o}(\cdot)$ represents the Dirac delta function.
-When the standard errors from both original and replication go to zero, the Bayes factor thus shows the correct asymptotic behavior, converging to zero when their effect sizes are the same while converging to infinity when they are not.
+When the standard errors from both original and replication go to zero, the Bayes factor thus shows the correct asymptotic behavior, converging to zero when their effect sizes are the same while converging to infinity when they are not, as illustrated in Figure \ref{bf_asymp}.